Empire Life Insurance Review: Is It Right for You in 2025?

 The Exclusions and Limitations of Empire Life Life Insurance

-- Suicide first two years: No payout if death by suicide occurs within two years of policy issue.
+- Suicide first two years: The benefit is not paid if the insured's death is from suicide within two years of policy issuance.

 ---|---|